abdomen: the back (last) segment of an insect’s body.

 clearcutting: cutting down all the trees in an area.

-climate change: a shift in Earth’s weather patterns relative to long-term average conditions; effects include rising temperatures and and changing weather patterns such as increased frequency of intense rainfall events or declining snowfall.
+climate change: a shift in Earth’s weather patterns relative to long-term average conditions; effects include rising temperatures and changing weather patterns such as increased frequency of intense rainfall events or declining snowfall.
 See global warming.

 coal: a shiny black mineral formed from the remains of ancient plants; burned as a source of energy; a fossil fuel.